nishhhhhh06/event_management/README.md

 ## 📧 Email Notifications
 Users receive email notifications when they **create** or **join** an event.
-Ensure that you have enabled **Less Secure Apps** or used an **App Password** in Gmail settings. also uncomment the code for email sending.
+Ensure that you have enabled **Less Secure Apps** or used an **App Password** in Gmail settings.
+Also uncomment the code for email sending.